atharkes/raytracer/README.md

 - SBVH Implementation: Parallel Spatial Splits in Bounding Volume Hierarchies - V. Fuetterling, C. Lojewski, F.-J Pfreundt and A. Ebert

 ## Notes to Self
-#### Worthwile Additions:
-- Loading of meshes and scenes
-- Adaptive Sampling
-- Self intersection Epsilon: A Fast and Robust Method for Avoiding Self-Intersection - C. Wächter and N. Binder
-- Rendering equation for Path Tracing
-- Path Guiding

-#### Crazy Ideas:
-- Take hemisphere of a point on a primitive as camera position and view frustum
-- Fix float/double imprecision (Relative epsilon; ULPs; Arbitrary-precision type like BigDecimal)

 #### Monte Carlo integration required for:
 - Area Lights (Random point on area of light)
 - Indirect Illumination (Random bounce over hemisphere)